Wednesday, 21 Jan 2026

 Common seals often bask on the shores of Garbh Eilean (the ‘Rough Island’), and there is a heronry on the smaller island beside it.
-Seals can be easily disturbed by humans, so remember to pack your binoculars and keep your distance.
+Seals can be easily disturbed - remember to pack your binoculars and keep your distance.

-At different times of the year you should also see a range of seabirds over the loch and, if you’re lucky, rarer species such as golden eagles and white tailed eagles.
+At different times of the year you can also see a range of seabirds over the loch.
+If you’re lucky, rarer species such as golden eagles and white-tailed eagles can also be viewed here.

 The distinctive hide was built by local people, using locally grown and milled wood.
 It blends in beautifully with the landscape.
-There are binoculars and a telescope at the hide, so you’ll get an even better view of whatever’s out there as well as being able to talk to an expert.
+There is a telescope at the hide, so you’ll get an even better view of whatever’s out there.

 The shores of Loch Sunart are home to some of the finest temperate oakwoods in the British Isles.
-These are remnants of an extensive band of coastal woodland that once stretched down the Atlantic coast of Europe from Norway and Scotland as far as Spain and Portugal.
+These are remnants of an extensive band of coastal woodland.
+It once stretched down the Atlantic coast of Europe from Norway and Scotland as far as Spain and Portugal.

 These semi-natural woodlands are home to some of Europe’s best collections of lichens, mosses and liverworts.
 The Atlantic Oakwoods here are nationally important.
-We and other landowners and communities are working in partnership as the Initiative Sunart Oakwoods to conserve and restore this endangered habitat.
+We are working with communities and other land managers to conserve and restore this endangered habitat.

 Garbh Eilean Walking Trails Route Card (PDF)